coderefinery/social-coding/content/software-licensing.md

 | Using Copilot, ChatGPT or Claude | [**8.
 AI-assisted code**](#scenario-8) | 🟢 Free choice, verify for memorization | `MIT`, `Apache-2.0`, `EUPL-1.2`, `GPL-3.0` |
 | Shipping prompts, weights or datasets | [**9.
 AI workflows & assets**](#scenario-9) | 🟢 Dual-license code vs. assets | `MIT` + `CC-BY-4.0` |

+This lesson covers nine scenarios, a typical session works through three or four.
+The rest are here for reference when your project changes

 ## Module 1: Clean Slate – Authoring Original Code & Algorithms

 When writing original code or implementing published algorithms, no third-party license constrains your choice — but who owns the code depends on your employment contract and national rules, so check your institution's policy first.